Why Advertise on Instagram?

 Our next step is to define our audience.
 Facebook Ads Manager provides a huge range of options for targeting the right audience.
 Not only can you select an audience manually, based on specific characteristics like age and location, but you can upload your contact list to connect with existing customers or prospects.
 Another useful tool is the ability to use your current audience’s characteristics to create “lookalike” audiences to find people you haven’t yet connected with who are similar to the people in your existing audience, who are already interested in your business’s offerings.

 As an example, let’s say we want to reach people in the United States (where many Megalytic users are located) who speak English and are between the ages of 26 and 54.
 As you can see, when we enter this information into Facebook Ads Manager the size of that audience is 120,000,000, which is far too broad to be effective.

 To narrow our audience and connect with people who will be interested in reading our blog, we need to find a way to target people who work for marketing agencies (one of our core audiences for the blog).
 To do this, under interests, we select Digital Marketing and then narrow our audience even further to focus on people who are also interested in the industry journal Advertising Age.
 Why did we choose this interest?
 People who are interested in digital marketing and who read industry journals are more likely to be experts in their field.
 These are people who have already show that they’re interested in reading about the latest industry developments, which makes them a prime audience to target for our blog.

-You’ll also notice that by targeting these particular interests, we’ve narrowed down our audience considerably, to 37,000 people, which will make our ad a lot more impactful.
+You’ll also notice that by targeting these particular interests, we’ve narrowed down our audience to 37,000 people.
+This will make our ad a lot more impactful.